black-patch

 Group 113 (9)

-At the Little Hearing Co. our Auditory Processing Assessment starts with a routine hearing test to confirm that your hearing sensitivity is normal.
+At the Little Hearing Co. our Auditory Processing Assessment starts with a routine hearing test to confirm that your child's hearing sensitivity is normal.

 We look forward to